 A chartered financial analyst and a graduate of Princeton University, John earned his MBA with Distinction from the Tuck School of Business at Dartmouth College, where he was an Edward Tuck Scholar.
-He is a frequent speaker at industry conferences and moderator of industry panels.
-He has moderated two roundtables in the center's Thought Leadership roundtable series, "Channel Management Strategies" in 2002 and "Enabling a Customer-Focused Organization" in 2003.
+He has moderated two Roundtables on Digital Strategies with the center; "Channel Management Strategies" in 2002 and "Enabling a Customer-Focused Organization" in 2003.

 The center enjoys the opportunity to work with executives from industry, consulting or government setting on areas of mutual interest.
 Executive fellows often advise, guide and collaborate with the center on shared topics of importance through workshops and roundtables, papers and cases, or engagement with students.